Alluxio/alluxio/docs/en/operation/Metrics-System.md

 By default, `MetricsServlet` is enabled in Alluxio leading master and workers.

-You can send an HTTP request to `/metrics/json/` of the Alluxio leading master to get a snapshot of all metrics in JSON format.
+You can send a HTTP request to `/metrics/json/` of the Alluxio leading master to get a snapshot of all metrics in JSON format.
 Metrics on the Alluxio leading master contains its own instance metrics and a summary of the cluster-wide aggregated metrics.

 ```console